reema0814/Threat-Protection-with-XDR/Labguide/Module 4/Lab-01.md

 ### Task 3: Persistence Attack with Registry Key Add

+ In this task, you'll analyze how attackers leverage registry keys to establish persistence and explore methods to detect and mitigate such threats.

 >**Note:** Perform this task in your LAB-VM (svm).

 1. In the taskbar search, type Command.
 Right-click on Command Prompt in the results and choose **Run as Administrator**.
 Click **Yes** in the User Account Control window.